 Why do we have end feed shuttles?
 Because they come from the more industrial side of weaving….. they come from the world of looms with fly shuttles.
 Many production weavers have them on their looms.
 With a fly shuttle the weaver does not hold the shuttle, it is shot from side to side by a sliding ‘thingme’ inside boxes attached to the end of the beater.
 Much faster throwing and they typically give great selvedges which is why they have been made smaller and lighter for weavers to use in handweaving.

 Having said all of this I don’t want anyone to get the idea that we can’t have perfect selvedges without them.
 Good selvedges have to do with how we hold the shuttle, the sequence that we use for beating and how we wind a bobbin.
-I have written ‘my’ thoughts on good selvedges and you can find it by clicking on this link Thoughts on Good Selvedges.
+I have written ‘my’ thoughts on good selvedges and you can find it by clicking on this link In Praise of Good Selvedges.